Django

-Opened 6 months ago
+Opened 17 years ago

-Last modified 1 month ago
+Last modified 13 years ago

 UnicodeDecodeError when uploading file with non-english filename.

-Component: Internationalization Version: SVN
+Component: Internationalization Version: dev

-Keywords: files, unicode, FileBackend fs-rf-docs Cc:
+Severity: Keywords: files, unicode, FileBackend fs-rf

-Patch needs improvement: 0
+Needs tests: no Patch needs improvement: no

 Description

-Upload a file using newforms I will get a UploadedFile? object which contains filename and content for uploaded file.
+Upload a file using newforms I will get a UploadedFile object which contains filename and content for uploaded file.

-If I upload a file with english file name ('abcd.jpg'), everything is right.
-But if not (for example: '中文.jpg', when I assign the UploadedFile? object's filename to ImageField? or FileField? in a model and save it, I will get a UnicodeDecodeError?.
+But if not (for example: '中文.jpg', when I assign the UploadedFile object's filename to ImageField or FileField in a model and save it, I will get a UnicodeDecodeError.

 This is because the django.http.parse_file_upload will treat filename as 'str' object not 'unicode' object.